For Release: February 11, 2014

 Increase more than triple the national average; benefits selectivity and diversity

-Hanover, NH—Applications to the Geisel School of Medicine at Dartmouth for the 2014 MD entering class have risen 27 percent compared to the previous year.
-The medical school experienced an increase of 1,104 secondary (complete) applications, pushing that total to 5,241 applications from prospective students vying for fewer than 90 seats this year.
+Hanover, NH—Applications to the Geisel School of Medicine at Dartmouth for the 2014 MD entering class have risen 22 percent compared to the previous year.
+The medical school experienced an increase of 946 secondary (completed) applications, pushing that total to 5,275 applications from prospective students vying for fewer than 90 seats this year (source: AMCAS).